Safer Speed Limits in Local Streets

 What else is the City of Stonnington doing to improve Road Safety?

-View the City of Stonnington’s Road Safety Policy(PDF, 6MB) to find out more about how Council will work with Road Safety Stakeholders to achieve its Vision Zero goals.
+View the City of Stonnington’s 'Towards Zero' Road Safety Strategy (2018 - 2022)(PDF, 3MB) to find out more about how Council will work with Road Safety Stakeholders to achieve its Vision Zero goals.